-The very first Lustre compiler takes a parallel program, and produces single-loop sequential code, intended to be run on a naked machine.
+The very first Lustre compiler takes a parallel program, and produces single-loop sequential code, intended to be run on a bare machine.
 The code reflects the static scheduling decisions taken at compile-time.
 The resulting code is both efficient and safe, because the sources of non-determinism are reduced to the minimum.
 However, some classes of embedded systems cannot be implemented efficiently with such a compilation scheme.
 The group now studies distributed implementations, and/or multi-thread implementations of synchronous models.

 The work on these distributed or multi-threaded implementations of synchronous languages has been performed in the context of the project RISE and several academic collaborations.
 In particular, P. Caspi is recognized as an expert on embedded system development, in the avionics and ground transportation domains.

 Multi-thread implementations are needed for systems with subcomponents that should run at various speeds ; this is also the case for systems that have to deal with urgent events.
 In these cases, it is necessary to define an implementation on top of an operating system kernel.
 The approach of the group is to select carefully the functions of an OS kernel that are compulsory (threads, priorities, scheduling algorithm), and to define implementations on which determinism can be guaranteed to some point.
 The idea is to be able to compare the behavior of the implementation with the semantics of the original (centralized) model (for instance a Lustre program).
 The various results have been put in application in a complete correct-by-construction chain from Matlab/Simulink to embedded code, based on several elements :

 - a front-end that translates Simulink into Lustre ;